 This Is A Guide To How To Get An ADHD Diagnosis UK In 2023

-You can be referred to the NHS ADHD assessment by your GP.
+How to Get an ADHD Diagnosis in the UKYou can be referred to the NHS ADHD assessment by your GP.
 If the wait is very long, consider asking your GP to use the law that grants patients rights to choose their healthcare providers - known as Right to Choose.

 A psychiatrist will evaluate you through a structured interview, and will focus on the different areas of life that your symptoms impact on.
 They may ask for your school and childhood histories as well as reports.